 - SCUBA certification & Scientific Diving certification from AAUS

-- Relevant field experience in Marine Ecology: Internships, Studying abroad, etc.
+- Relevant field experience in Marine Ecology: internships, studying abroad, etc.

 Students are also strongly encouraged to apply for grants and other fellowships to help support their research prior to applying for the graduate program through SIO.
-There are many scholarships, grants, and fellowships available for graduate students, some of them include:
+There are many scholarships, grants, and fellowships available for graduate students, some of which include:

-- National Science Foundation Graduate Research Fellowship Program (NSF GRFP).
+- National Science Foundation Graduate Research Fellowship Program (NSF-GRFP)

 - United State Environmental Protection Agency Fellowships (EPA)